Don't Let Technology Make Recruiting a Lost Art -- Here's Why.

 To avoid this outcome, good recruiters identify three or four non-negotiable values, traits or qualities that must be in place to ensure that a candidate is aligned with an organization’s culture.
 By staying focused on identifying a candidate’s values or underlying motivations, recruiters can identify candidates who will push a business toward growth.

-Once a recruiter begins to create a list of contenders or make introductions, he or she should focus on candidates who have done diligent research into the aims and objectives of the company’s senior leadership, owner or investors.
+Once a recruiter company begins to create a list of contenders or make introductions, he or she should focus on candidates who have done diligent research into the aims and objectives of the company’s senior leadership, owner or investors.

 When I speak with a candidate who has considered these factors, I know this person is serious about working with my client company -- and more likely to be a good culture fit.